prajwal13p/PGCET-option-entry-results-Webscraping/README.md

 # PGCET-option-entry-results-Webscraping
 📊 Project Overview

 This project focuses on analyzing PG CET (Postgraduate Common Entrance Test) option entry data.
-The extracted data is stored in a CSV file, containing key insights into:
+The extracted data is stored in a CSV file:

 Student Ranks who participated in option entry.
 Chosen Colleges based on ranks.